-On completion of the LLM International Corporate Finance, students will be expected to be able to:
+On completion of the LLM International Commercial Law with Corporate Finance, students will be expected to be able to:

 The programme can be taken part-time over two years.

-Please see general Entry Requirements but note that applications are particularly welcome from students holding undergraduate degrees in Business, Finance and Economics as well as in Law.
+Please see general Postgraduate Entry Requirements for the School of Law but note that applications are particularly welcome from students holding undergraduate degrees in Business, Finance and Economics as well as in Law.

 LLM students can also commence the LLM in January.
 Students take modules in the spring term.
 They write the Project over the summer (May-September) and then take further modules in the following autumn term, graduating the following January.

 To apply please see the following application form.